leonetlab-upct/bleo/README.md

 `sudo ./bleo.sh --config path_to_bleo.conf`

-Then wait for the network to be deployed.
+Then wait until the network is fully deployed.
 For large scenarios (e.g., 12 orbital planes and 24 satellites per plane), deployment may take up to 10 minutes.

 ## Movement Manager